-5.2.3 Threshold Block Another common operation found in a variety of applications is the comparison of two values.
+Based on the usability results, the middle school participants were able to easily utilize the timer block, regardless of the interface provided.
+We observed that the actual wording of the interface as well as the instructions provided on the back of blocks were generally ignored.
+Instead, participants looked for keywords, such as the name of the block or the name of the interface signals, to understand the functionality of the block.
+Furthermore, by eliminating an additional "stop" input from the timer block interface utilized with university students, the average successes rate increased from 55 to 100 percent.5.2.3 Threshold Block Another common operation found in a variety of applications is the comparison of two values.
 In Boolean-based systems, two values can be compared utilizing the two-input logic (or combine) block configured to detect the desired relationship.
 For example, to detect if two Boolean values are equivalent, logic blocks are configured to detect (i.e., XNOR gate), to determine if the logic block is configured to detect A'B, or if the user wants to detect , the logic block is instead configured to detect .
 However, once the eBlock platform is extended to the integer domain, a new block capable of performing integer comparisons is required.
 It is not feasible to utilize a logic block to detect if ambient temperature is greater than 85 degrees, or sound an alarm when the number of people in room is greater than 50.
 Thus, the threshold block was introduced as a possible block to perform integer comparisons.

 Two interface possibilities are examined, as shown in Fig. 6.
 The first threshold block interface utilizes a sentence-like structure to indicate the functionality of the block.
 The second interface, as shown in Fig. 6b, is updated slightly to indicate that a "yes" is only transmitted when the input conditions are true.
 Participants were asked to construct three systems: one system to detect if the temperature in a room was greater than 60 degrees F, another to detect when temperature was less than 90 degrees F, and the last system to detect when the temperature is equal to 76 degrees F. One group of participants utilized the first threshold block interface, while another group utilized the second interface.
 In each of the systems, participants needed to attach the temperature sensor block to one of the inputs of the threshold block and a constant block to the other input.
 Then, the slide switch needed to be adjusted to the " ," " ," or " " setting depending on which comparison was needed.
 Lastly, the output of the threshold block was connected to an output device to alert user when the specified scenario occurred, a beeper, LED, or integer display can be utilized.